On the day India won two Olympic medals, a second Olympic heartbreak for Vinesh Phogat

 Phogat experienced her quota of sadness in Rio... and Tokyo was meant to be the stage where the protagonist puts it behind her and looks forward to a new chapter as an athlete with renewed hope.
 On a day India won two different medals and came seconds away from winning a third, it is hard not to feel heartbroken for an athlete who deserved a better chapter in her journey.
 A happier chapter.
 But unlike an animated movie that is scripted to make you feel good, life doesn’t play out that way.
 Not always.

-And as we celebrate two medals, as we should, it is hard to escape a deep sense of disappointment.
+And as we celebrate Dahiya’s silver and the men’s hockey team’s bronze, as we should, it is hard to escape a deep sense of disappointment for what a truly world class athlete endured at the biggest stage.

 Respond to this article with a post